-RMAC shall meet at least once a year prior to April 1, and additional meetings may be held as needed.
-Meetings shall be called at the request of the Chairperson, or in his/her absence, by the vice Chairperson.
-The meetings of RMAC shall be duly noticed and open to the public.
+RMAC shall meet at least once a year prior to April 1 to consider any priorities received during the call for priorities.
+Additional meetings may be held as needed.
+Meetings shall be called at the request of the Chairperson, or in their absence, by the vice Chairperson.
+The meetings of RMAC shall be duly noticed and open to the public in compliance with the Bagley-Keene Open Meeting Act.